Complex $S_3$-symmetric 3HDM: Explicit CP violation

 \section{Explicit CP violation}

 Allowing for complex parameters in the potential of the $S_3$-symmetric 3HDM opens up the possibility for explicit CP violation.
-If the potential explicitly violates CP, the CP violation will either be hard (CP violating phases present in $V_4$ cannot be removed from $V_4$ by basis changes) or soft (CP violating phases present in the potential can by a change of basis be moved to $V_2$).
+If the potential explicitly violates CP, the CP violation will either be hard (CP violating phases present in $V_4$ cannot be removed from $V_4$ by basis changes) or soft (CP violating phases present in the potential can by a change of basis be moved to $V_2$, but they cannot be removed from the potential).
+It has been shown that there exist models where phases present in the potential cannot be removed from the potential using basis changes, yet the potential is CP invariant, i.e. CP4 \cite{Ivanov:2015mwl,Ferreira:2017tvy,Ivanov:2018ime,Ivanov:2021pnr}.
+When we refer to irremovable CP violating phases, we do not refer to the irremovable phases of CP4 models since such phases do not violate CP.
 If the potential does not explicitly violate CP, the nature of the vacuum will determine the CP properties of the model, leaving open the possibilities of spontaneous CP violation or CP conservation.
 We shall proceed to write the scalar potential~\eqref{Eq:Vscalar} in a more compact form,

 where the non-zero elements of the $Y$- and $Z$-tensors are